 Something that photographers tend to ignore, especially when we are beginners, is how to take proper care of our photo kit.
 And by that, I do not mean only protecting it from shocks or environmental factors, but also performing a correct equipment cleaning from time to time.

 It is a simple process that does not involve any great risks to the equipment, considering that it is done properly.
 In this guide, we will explain how to clean our photography equipment and why it is so important, as well as review the 8 best cleaning kits for DSLR cameras.

 In addition to the obvious answer “because it is dirty”, there are a lot of reasons why we should schedule a periodic cleaning of our photography gear.
 First of all, just by handling the equipment, we tend to leave fingerprint marks, dirt, grease, and other substances, especially when shooting outdoors among various different elements.
-Even indoor photography sessions can get a little messy, maybe in a situation where we are photographing food or something similar.
+Even indoor photography sessions can get a little messy, maybe in a situation where we are photographing food.
 And of course, those who have children in the house that like to get their hands on our camera and lenses, it makes it even more necessary to clean everything more frequently.

 Another main adversary of many photographers is dust.
 In fact, it can be a problem for any type of camera, even ones installed inside your car like backup cameras with night vision.
 For a photographer though, it can result in much greater hassle.
 From a photoshoot done in the Studio of a sculptor, where there may be a significant amount of dust present, to everyday events or even more extreme situations like shooting in environments with excessive amounts of sand (such as beaches or deserts); dust tends to cause unwanted effects in our photographs from effects similar to bokeh (for having dust particles in the rear element), and can even damage our gear if we work with manual focus.